sourcenetwork/docs.source.network/docs/query-specification/aliases.md

 ---
 # Aliases

-Often the returned structure of a query isn't in the ideal context for a given application.
-In this instance we can rename fields and entire query results to better fit our use case.
-This is particularly useful, and sometimes necessary when using multiple queries within a single request
+If the structure of a returned query is not ideal for a given application, you can rename fields and entire query results to better fit your use case.
+This is particularly useful, and sometimes necessary when using multiple queries within a single request.

 ```javascript
 {